• Skip to primary navigation

 • Oil adds moisture and keeps the cake soft and tender even when chilled.
 I used grape seed oil here, but sunflower or mild olive oil work well too.

 • Sour cream adds richness, tanginess, and the acidity affects the texture of the cake too.
-You can use crème fraîche, Greek yogurt (the cake will be slightly less rich/moist), or for dairy-free use rich coconut yogurt or DF sour cream.
+You can use crème fraîche, Greek yogurt (the cake will be slightly less rich/moist), or for dairy-free use rich coconut yogurt or non-dairy sour cream.

 • Poppy seeds add a bit of crunch and a beguiling nutty/floral flavor.
 You can leave them off for a simple GF lemon cake!